Drukerroy/VikingsDB/README.md

 # VikingsDB

-VikingsDB is a Flask application that allows you to display and analyze data related to Viking characters and actors from the popular TV show "Vikings".
+VikingsDB is a Flask application that allows you to display and analyze data related to Viking characters and actors from the popular TV shows "Vikings" and "Norsemen".

 ## Prerequisites